nginxinc/kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

 * **openshift-image**: for building an ubi-based image with NGINX for [Openshift](https://www.openshift.com/) clusters.
 * **openshift-image-plus**: for building an ubi-based image with NGINX Plus for [Openshift](https://www.openshift.com/) clusters.
 * **debian-image-nap-plus**: for building a debian-based image with NGINX Plus and the [appprotect](/nginx-app-protect/) module.
-Note: You need to place a file named `rhel_license` containing Your Organization and Activation key in the project root.
+Note: You need to store your RHEL organization and activation keys in a file named `rhel_license` in the project root.
 Example:
   ```bash
   RHEL_ORGANIZATION=1111111
   RHEL_ACTIVATION_KEY=your-key